Your family health history helps you find out about medical conditions that run in your family that may affect your pregnancy and your baby.

 - Medicines you take, both prescription and over-the-counter

-Family events can be a great time to get your family health history.
+Family events like reunions, baby showers, or holidays can be a great time to get your family health history.
 At your next family gathering, ask everyone in your family to tell you their health histories.
 Go back as many generations as you can — ask about your grandparents and great grandparents.

 What if some family members don’t want to share their family health history information?

 Not everyone wants to talk about health.
-Some members of your family may feel that health conditions are private.
+Some members of your family may feel that health conditions are private or talking about them may bring memories of a negative experience.
 Some may be worried about what you find out about your family’s health.

 Don’t be upset if people don’t want to share.
 Try having a one-on-one conversation with family members who don’t want to fill out the form.
 Tell them why you’re asking about their health history.
 If they know why it’s important to you, they may be more willing to share health information.
 Learning about health problems can help you and your family live healthier lives.